 7. You can relish in the variety.

 To put it simply: Social media is fun.
 It is one of the most diverse roles on the team — it involves content creation/adaptation as well as analysis and data-driven decision-making.
 There’s also a wonderful mix of tactical execution and strategy in every little action.
-A simple tweet involves a strategic decision as well as literally pressing the publish button in whatever social media tool you’re using.
+A simple tweet involves a strategic decision as well as literally pressing the publish button in whatever social media platform you’re using.

 Also, social media moves so fast that you always have more opportunities to test different platforms, content, formats, and/or timing.
 You get to put more tests out there, iterate, and learn faster.
 People management certainly brings its own variety, but not the same sort of immediate gratification and variety.
 Diving into social media is a nice break and an opportunity to do something a little different for a day.